metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `max_unavailable` (String) The maximum number of pods that can be unavailable during the update.Value can be an absolute number (ex: 5) or a percentage of desired pods (ex: 10%).Absolute number is calculated from percentage by rounding down.This can not be 0 if MaxSurge is 0.Defaults to 25%.Example: when this is set to 30%, the old ReplicaSet can be scaled down to 70% of desired podsimmediately when the rolling update starts.
 Once new pods are ready, old ReplicaSetcan be scaled down further, followed by scaling up the new ReplicaSet, ensuringthat the total number of pods available at all times during the update is atleast 70% of desired pods.

+<a id="nestedatt--spec--scrape_config_namespace_selector"></a>
+### Nested Schema for `spec.scrape_config_namespace_selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--scrape_config_namespace_selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--scrape_config_namespace_selector--match_expressions"></a>
+### Nested Schema for `spec.scrape_config_namespace_selector.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.

+<a id="nestedatt--spec--scrape_config_relabel_template"></a>
+### Nested Schema for `spec.scrape_config_relabel_template`

+Optional:

+- `action` (String) Action to perform based on regex matching.
+Default is 'replace'
+- `if` (Map of String) If represents metricsQL match expression (or list of expressions): '{__name__=~'foo_.*'}'
+- `labels` (Map of String) Labels is used together with Match for 'action: graphite'
+- `match` (String) Match is used together with Labels for 'action: graphite'
+- `modulus` (Number) Modulus to take of the hash of the source label values.
+- `regex` (Map of String) Regular expression against which the extracted value is matched.
+Default is '(.*)'victoriaMetrics supports multiline regex joined with |https://docs.victoriametrics.com/vmagent/#relabeling-enhancements
+- `replacement` (String) Replacement value against which a regex replace is performed if theregular expression matches.
+Regex capture groups are available.
+Default is '$1'
+- `separator` (String) Separator placed between concatenated source label values. default is ';'.
+- `source_labels` (List of String) The source labels select values from existing labels.
+Their content is concatenatedusing the configured separator and matched against the configured regular expressionfor the replace, keep, and drop actions.
+- `target_label` (String) Label to which the resulting value is written in a replace action.It is mandatory for replace actions.
+Regex capture groups are available.

+<a id="nestedatt--spec--scrape_config_selector"></a>
+### Nested Schema for `spec.scrape_config_selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--scrape_config_selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--scrape_config_selector--match_expressions"></a>
+### Nested Schema for `spec.scrape_config_selector.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.

 <a id="nestedatt--spec--service_scrape_namespace_selector"></a>
 ### Nested Schema for `spec.service_scrape_namespace_selector`